-Click the 'Remove Camera' icon in the bottom-left quadrant of the circular control menu to remove the camera from the pane.
+Click the 'Remove Camera' icon [25] in the bottom-left quadrant of the circular control menu to remove the camera from the pane.

-Removing a camera from a view pane as described above will only delete it temporarily; permanent removal of a camera from a view can only be done modifying the view.
+Removing a camera from a view pane as described above will only delete it temporarily; permanent removal of a camera from a view can only be done by an administrator modifying the view on the Base.